GPT-like transformer model for silicon tracking detector simulation: The Transformer Model

 When simulating the silicon detector response, the goal of the model is to predict the next element of the particle track sequence, where both input and output work on the same data representation.
 A decoder-only architecture is used in this case.
 As an optimisation, all sub-sequences are modelled at the same time using masking, where all sequence elements after the current position are not taken into account in the self-attention mechanism.

-Every feature is tokenised separately but sharing a common dictionary.
-Numerical features share the same tokens but the discrete ones are ensured to be unique by using offsets, if needed.
 Appropriate tokenisation procedure is crucial for efficient transformer model training.
-For this study, continuous features are additionally rounded to two decimal places to allow for finite token space.
-A padding/end token is also defined to let the model learn when to stop the sequence.
+Every feature is tokenised separately but sharing a common dictionary with token space consisting of sequential integers starting with zero, which is reserved for the padding and end token.
+First, every discrete feature is tokenised one by one.
+Each of them is assigned a unique set of tokens.
+At the end all continuous features are tokenised together and share the same tokens at the end of the token space.
+As a finite representation is required, continuous features are additionally rounded to two decimal places.
+All unique numerical values from the whole dataset get assigned a token.
+By describing the hit position using the local surface coordinate no additional standardisation is needed.
+Given that momenta values take similar ranges no additional standardisation is applied there to keep the same precision for all continuous features.
 This procedure is inspired by Ref.~\cite{nagy2023generative}.
 To reduce the token space size numerical features could be further split by number of digits, but this makes the sequence longer and increases the inference complexity.

 The 2D representation of particle tracks is used yielding a flat token array where each feature represents a single individual element of the sequence.
 At the inference stage the usage of deterministic ordering allows sampling only the allowed set of tokens per feature, which is stored as part of the dictionary.